MadDinosaur/ISEP-LAPR2/docs/SprintC/US14/US14_Requirements.md

 > After writing a report the SD can choose to write other reports without leaving the use case.
 * Q9: Can the Specialist Doctor edit a report once it has already been written?
 If yes, in what occasion should he be able to edit?
 Can he edit after the Laboratory Coordinator has already approved the report?
 > No. No.
+* Q10: Although it was not asked for, should we order the list of tests to be displayed by date of chemical analysis older to newer?
+> Sorting is not required in this sprint.
+* Q11:
 ### 1.3.
 Acceptance Criteria

 * AC1: The report should have a maximum of 400 words.